rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-files-product-actions/index.rst

 ''''''''''''''''''''''''''
 Each container can store an unlimited number of objects.

-For large files support, Cloud Files allows you to upload multiple file segments and a manifest file to map the segments together.
+For large files support, Cloud Files enables you to upload multiple file segments and a manifest file to map the segments together.
 When uploading large files: